 Keep in mind that we’re all different and respond to sleep in our own way.
 Some people need more or less than others, and some find that things such as alcohol late in the evening worsen their sleep.
 However, as long as you get into a pattern that works for your lifestyle and learn proper relaxation techniques that help you achieve lasting sleep, you’ll be well on your way to establishing healthy sleeping habits that will last a lifetime.

 Hopefully the above tips on how to sleep peacefully will help you get a good night’s rest.
-Have trouble waking up?
-Wake up lights or dawn simulators may be the answer.

 What works for you?
 Anyone have a specific routine that works well?
 Share it in the comment section below.